-Most experts recommend using either a stiff wire brush dipped in water to scrub off the big stuff while the grill is still hot (it’ll be steamy, so stand back).
-Use soapy water to scrub off any stubborn stuck-on bits and then wipe clean with a damp cloth.
+Most experts recommend using a grill brush dipped in water to scrub off the big stuff while the grill is still hot (it’ll be steamy, so stand back).
+Use soapy water to scrub off any stubborn stuck-on bits, and then wipe clean with a damp cloth.

 How long should gas grills last?

-Gas grills should last somewhere between two and 10 years.
-Burners are the part that gets replaced the most, but that’s a fairly simple job.
-Check your warranty options before you buy, if that’s important to you.
+Gas grills should last somewhere between two and ten years, depending on the quality and whether you maintain and take care of the grill; regular cleaning and covering of the grill will extend its lifespan.
+When it comes to grill parts, burners get replaced the most, but that’s a fairly simple job and often covered by warranty (check your warranty options before you buy, if that’s important to you).